-By joining this unique project you will be one of a small group of volunteers who will spend an unforgettable week in the jungle caring for the elephants and learning about the Karen people who have a generations-old tradition of working with elephants.
 After the 1989 ban on logging, the Karen saw no other choice but to lease their elephants to trekking camps where they were often mistreated and overworked giving rides and performing, leading to physical and psychological injuries.
-Journey to Freedom was created to make it viable for the Karen to bring their elephants home to their villages where they can enjoy a more natural existence, socializing with each other and foraging in the nearby jungle.
+Journey to Freedom was created to make it possible for the Karen to bring their elephants home to live in the jungle near their village where they can enjoy socializing with each other, foraging on native plants, and live a more natural existence.

 As a volunteer, you will have the opportunity to positively impact the lives of elephants and people in the local community.
-Some of the activities you and your group will take part in include planting and cutting grass for the elephants, teaching English at a local school, as well as helping to reforest the area and work on projects designed to improve the lives of villagers.
-You will also have plenty of time to observe the elephants and take part in educational and fun elephant-friendly activities.
-Experienced guides will be on hand to impart interesting facts about the elephants and the challenges they face in a modern world.
-This project includes an overnight visit to Elephant Nature Park where you can enjoy watching the resident herds and reflect on an amazing week with your group.
+Some of the activities you and your group will take part in include planting and cutting grass for the elephants, preparing medicinal health balls, teaching English at a local school, as well as helping to protect the forest and working on projects designed to improve the lives of local people.
+You will also have plenty of time to observe the elephants in their jungle habitat and take part in educational and fascinating elephant-friendly activities.
+An experienced guide will be on hand to guide you through the days and impart interesting facts about the elephants.
+Before leaving the project on Sunday morning, a Buddhist blessing ceremony will be held by the Karen to thank volunteers for their participation.

-By choosing this project, you will be supporting the shift towards responsible, ethical elephant tourism that is sustainable over the long term.
-Elephants are one of the great wonders of the natural world and are deserving of our respect and admiration.
+By choosing to volunteer at this project, you will be supporting the shift towards responsible, ethical elephant tourism that is sustainable over the long term and is allowing these elephants to live a more natural life as well as supporting the Karen people.

 Volunteer Project Details

 * Minimum of 4 volunteers required to open this program *